blekenbleu/SimHap/README.md

 	- *14 May 2024*:&nbsp;  eliminated `SettingsControl.xaml.cs` stripping for missing engine data
 		- `Untoken()` replaced disallowed `JToken.op_Explicit(jtoken[(object) "name"])`
 ### To Do (or at least consider)
-- first lookup in .json, then Internet for fails, then defaults
+- first lookup in .json, then Internet for fails, then defaults - *Done 27 May 2024*
 	- For unknown id, present users with list of known similar Car names.
 	- When users select a name, the new carID replaces that in JSON.
 ### New to me